jasjaskar/progressBarReactNativeProject/README.md

 # progressBarReactNativeProject

-1. please see the screen recording for the output
-2. Please see the app.js for the component code.
+1. Please see the app.js for the component code.